Cauliflower has quickly become one of my favorite foods…especially when she’s playing footsie with buffalo sauce.

 I hope you enjoy some baked Buffalo Cauliflower at your next party and throw that veggie platter in the trash!

-Vegan Buffalo Cauliflower
+Buffalo Cauliflower Wings (No Flour)

 - 1 large head of cauliflower cut into florets